Oofles/rsac21-ransom/LAB_FILES/creation.md

 ## Notes about the Environment
 Some quick things that will help you out as you progress through the lab.
-1. Once you access a connection, then open another connection.
-You will be able to access the last system in a window in the bottom right of the screen.
-2. To access another device, press ctrl+shift+alt. (ctrl=command for mac people), and then use the drop down in the top of the side bar menu.
+1. To access another device, press ctrl+shift+alt. (ctrl=command for mac people), and then use the drop down in the top of the side bar menu.
-3. In the side bar menu you will also find instructions for copy paste bewteen the outside world and your lab environment, this will come in handy shortly.
+2. In the side bar menu you will also find instructions for copy paste bewteen the outside world and your lab environment, this will come in handy shortly.

 ## Update Github